Kotlin/KEEP/proposals/stdlib/random.md

 What are the guarantees about the implementation of the seeded generator?
 Should we fix its implementation and never change it in the future?

+**`Random` identifier overloading**

+In the current naming scheme `Random` name is used to denote the abstract class, its companion, and two constructor-like functions.
+This makes it problematic to refer a correct overload of the name in the documentation.

 **Do we need `nextBits` method?**

 Instead of `nextBits(n)` one can use `nextInt()` shifting the result right by `32 - n` bits.